The Mass Effect Trilogy

 Yes, this does mean you can blame me for killing off a few beloved characters.

 There is a fourth Mass Effect that came out in 2017, Mass Effect: Andromeda.
 I was only on that project for a few months before leaving Bioware.
-My only contribution that is likely to have stayed in the game is calculating how long the journey from the Milky Way galaxy to Andromeda would take, and whether or not a “scoop ship” could plausibly take in enough hydrogen to traverse the interstellar medium for 500+ years.
+My only contribution that is likely to have stayed in the game is calculating how long the journey from the Milky Way galaxy to Andromeda would take, and whether or not a “scoop ship” could plausibly ingest enough hydrogen to traverse the interstellar medium for 500+ years.

 I didn’t choose to be a space nerd.
 It chose me.